-Our innovative program exposes students to a variety of contemporary and classical literature—from Milton to Maya Angelou—and invites students to explore the power of the word.
+Our innovative program exposes students to a variety of contemporary and classical literature — from Milton to Maya Angelou — and invites students to explore the power of the word.
 While providing an intensive background in literature, the curriculum is rooted in the broader liberal arts tradition.
 English majors are encouraged and enriched by viewing literature across disciplines and examining the historical and cultural significance of texts.
 Thus, our graduates develop a well-rounded appreciation for the beauty of language and literature.

 Some students enrolled in the English major choose to pursue New York State Teacher Certification in English at either the early childhood/childhood or adolescence level, offered in conjunction with the Nazareth College Education Department.
 Nazareth English education students study literature and composition in-depth, while pursuing additional course work in current educational methodology.
-Our English education graduates are well-rounded and have the exceptional skills, creativity, and flexibility required to face the challenges of the classroom in the twenty-first century.
+Our English education graduates are well-rounded and have the exceptional skills, creativity, and flexibility required to face the challenges of the classroom in the 21st century.

 Graduate student at Brandeis University; recipient of internship with Anita Hill, professor of social policy, law, and women's studies